LVC students in psychology seminar with Dr. Rachel Albert

 Master of Science in Clinical Mental Health Counseling

-LVC’s M.S. in Clinical Mental Health Counseling program objectives are aligned with the Pennsylvania State requirements for Licensure for Professional Counselors through a curriculum founded in excellence in teaching, high-performing student outcomes, and continuous improvements.
-Complete the program in as few as two years.
+Our M.S. in Clinical Mental Health Counseling program objectives align with the Pennsylvania State requirements for Licensure for Professional Counselors and CACREP standards.
+Our curriculum is founded on excellence in teaching, high-performing student outcomes, and continuous improvement.

 60